pfsense/docs/source/nat/accessing-port-forwards-from-local-networks.rst

 *NAT+Proxy* mode for port forward reflection sets up a proxy daemon and rules to receive and reflect only TCP connections.
-This method the only available means of reflection in earlier versions of pfSense.
+This method the only available means of reflection in earlier versions of pfSense software.
 It can work in certain rare circumstances where Pure NAT mode does not.
 This will only work with single port forwards or ranges of less than 500 ports.
 It does not work with UDP or other protocols.

 .. image:: /_static/nat/natreflection.png